 There is a point where more time does not equal more learning.
 It’s called the Law of Diminishing Returns.
 Spending eight hours in the library with your phone buzzing every two minutes is far less effective than two hours of Deep Work.

-The goal should be "Yield per Hour."
-If you're struggling to even get started, try the 5-minute rule—commit to just five minutes of focused work to break the procrastination barrier.
-By using AI to handle the organization and question generation, you can spend your limited cognitive energy on actual learning, rather than the prep work that leads to study burnout.
+The goal is "Yield per Hour."
+If you're struggling to get started, try the 5-minute rule.
+Commit to five minutes of focused work to overcome procrastination.
+By using AI to handle organization and question generation, you can spend your energy on learning rather than the prep work that leads to study burnout.

 Don't Be a Fool: Let AI Optimize Your Study Strategy